-The COURSE TOPIC you have selected is Your PRESENTATION is scheduled, and its REPORT is due: I will e-mail you the names and contact information, and the presentation dates, before the Sep 13 class.
+The Course Topic you have selected is Your PRESENTATION is scheduled, and its REPORT is due: I will e-mail you the names and contact information, and the presentation dates, before the S en 8 class.

 International Travel Plan

 This is a TEAM project.